pasgou/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 Expiration Date on Lots/Serial Numbers
 ======================================

-When receiving a product in stock, the dates will automatically be updated on the corresponding lot/serial number.
-This update will be based on the reception date of the product and the times set on the product form.
+When receiving a product into inventory, the dates will automatically be updated on the corresponding lot/serial number.
+These updates will be based on the receipt date of the product and the days set on the product form.

 .. image:: media/expiration_dates_03.png